SwapnikKatkoori/node-summarizer/README.md

 ## 4. Dependancies
   [natural](https://github.com/NaturalNode/natural)

-   -Used for tokenizing sentences and sentiment analysis
+   - Used for tokenizing sentences and sentiment analysis

   [wordpos](https://github.com/moos/wordpos)

-   -Used to detect nouns and adjectives in a sentence in the TextRank algorithm.
+   - Used to detect nouns and adjectives in a sentence in the TextRank algorithm.